PhantomCybernetics/phntm_bridge_server/README.md

 >
 > > > > > > > fd278da (Configuration, bun as package manager, node version that is not EOL, prettier)

-### Registering a new App

-Fetching `https://register.phntm.io/app` (GET) registers a new App on this server and returns a JSON with generated app id and a secret key.
-Phntm Web UI forks and other services using this API are considered individual apps and need to be registered first.

 ### Server status

 `https://us-ca.bridge.phntm.io:1337/info` (GET, protected with admin password) \